wellbyt3/audit-process/README.md

 - [ ] Create a Foundry test file called `wellbyt3-playground.t.sol` and setup a simple testing playground

 Next, review the protocol's tests.
 Depending on what I see, either:
-- [ ] Plan on using the existing test suite for my own future tests, OR
+- [ ] Plan on using the existing test suite for my own future tests, **OR**
 - [ ] Setup my own testing environment.

+This decision comes down to the protocol’s tests and how complex their deployment is:
+- If the delpoyment is simple, I'll create my own testing environment because it's great for understanding.
-> A lot of this decision comes down to how much I trust the protocol’s test setup and how complex the deployment and state initialization are.
-If they’re using a bunch of mocks that strip away real complexity, I’ll usually spin up my own environment by forking the actual contracts they interact with.
-[This unique Medium from the Plaza Finance contest on Sherlock](https://github.com/sherlock-audit/2024-12-plaza-finance-judging/issues/835) is a good example — it could've been caught by just running a forked test.
-The other factor is time.
-Setting up my own environment is great for understanding how state gets initialized, but it can also eat up hours.
-If the deployment is too complex, it’s sometimes just not worth it.
+- If the protocol's test use mocks that strip away complexity, I’ll usually spin up my own environment and replace mocks with forked contracts.
+[This unique Medium from the Plaza Finance contest on Sherlock](https://github.com/sherlock-audit/2024-12-plaza-finance-judging/issues/835) could've been caught by just running a forked test.
+- If the deployment is very complex, it’s often not worth the time investment of setting up my own testing environment, so I'll use the protocols.

 ## Part 3: Manual Review 🔎
 With a high-level system overview loaded up in the 🧠 , it's time to start the line by line manual review.